Collect data from a Windows computer in a hybrid environment with Azure Monitor

-Azure Log Analytics can collect data directly from your physical or virtual Windows computers into a single repository for detailed analysis and correlation.
-Log Analytics can collect data from a datacenter or other cloud environment.
+Azure Monitor can collect data directly from your your physical or virtual Windows computers in your environment into a Log Analytics workspace for detailed analysis and correlation.
+Installing the Log Analytics agent allows Azure Monitor to collect data from a datacenter or other cloud environment.
 This quickstart shows you how to configure and collect data from your Windows computer with a few easy steps.
 For information about Azure Windows VMs, see Collect data about Azure virtual machines.

 If you don't have an Azure subscription, create a free account before you begin.